 Riemannian optimization refers to optimization on Riemannian manifolds.
-Unconstrained optimization methods in Euclidean space such as steepest descent, conjugate gradient, and Newton's methods have been generalized to those on a Riemannian manifold \cite{AbsMahSep2008,edelman1998geometry,helmke1994optimization,smith1994optimization}.
+Unconstrained optimization methods in Euclidean space such as steepest descent, conjugate gradient, and Newton's methods have been generalized to those on Riemannian manifolds \cite{AbsMahSep2008,edelman1998geometry,helmke1994optimization,smith1994optimization}.
+In applying such methods, Manopt, a MATLAB toolbox for optimization on manifolds, is available~\cite{manopt}.
 In \cite{Theis:2009:SDR:1532023.1532070}, the Riemannian trust-region method is applied to the JD problem on the Stiefel manifold $\St(p,n)$.
 With $Y$ varying on $\St(p,n)$ with $p<n$, minimizing the sum of the squared off-diagonal elements of $Y^TA_lY,\ l=1,2,\ldots,N$ is no longer equivalent to maximizing the sum of the squared diagonal elements.
 According to \cite{Theis:2009:SDR:1532023.1532070}, the JD problem on the Stiefel manifold maximizes the sum of the squared diagonal elements of $Y^TA_lY,\ l=1,2,\ldots,N$ with $Y\in\St(p,n)$.

-This article deals with Newton's method for the JD problem on the Stiefel manifold.
-The Hessian of the objective function is fundamental for deriving Newton's equation, the key equation in Newton's method.
-We have intensively examined the Hessian to efficiently solve Newton's equation.
-In particular, we have used the Kronecker product, and vec and veck operators to reduce the dimension of Newton's equation and to transform the equation into the form ``$Ax=b$".
+This study considers Newton's method for the JD problem on the Stiefel manifold.
+The Hessian of the objective function is fundamental to deriving Newton's equation, which is the key equation in Newton's method.
+We intensively examine the Hessian to efficiently solve Newton's equation.
+In particular, we use the Kronecker product and the vec and veck operators to reduce the dimension of Newton's equation and to transform the equation into the standard form of $Ax=b$.